qlerup/lovelace-chores4kids-card/README.md

-# Chores4Kids Dev Card — Feature Guide & How‑To ✨🧹👧👦🧩
+# Chores4Kids Card — Feature Guide & How‑To ✨🧹👧👦🧩

 > **Important:** This card **requires** the [Chores4Kids integration](https://github.com/qlerup/chores4kids-sync) (custom component).
 Install and configure the integration first (via HACS or by copying `custom_components/chores4kids/`).
 The card will **not** work without it.